pinzolo/redmine_persist_wfmt/README.md

 ## Caution

-Preview and wiki toolbar are not changed by this plugin.
+Wiki toolbar is not changed by this plugin.

 ## Supported versions